JetBrains/qodana-action/README.md

 ./gradlew qodanaScan
 ```

-Full guide for options and configuration of `scan` parameters can be found in [Qodana docs page](https://www.jetbrains.com/help/qodana/qodana-jvm-docker-techs.html).
+A complete guide for options and configuration of `arguments` parameters can be found on [Qodana CLI docs page]((https://github.com/JetBrains/qodana-cli#scan)).

+## Issue Tracker

+All the issues, feature requests, and support related to Qodana are handled on [YouTrack][youtrack].

+If you'd like to file a new issue, please use the link [YouTrack | New Issue][youtrack-new-issue].

 [gh:build]: https://github.com/JetBrains/gradle-qodana-plugin/actions?query=workflow%3ABuild
 [gradle-plugin-page]: https://plugins.gradle.org/plugin/org.jetbrains.qodana
 [jb:confluence-on-gh]: https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub